-We have recently negotiated an out of court settlement of an accident/injury compensation claim for a client from Bridgend, South Wales.
+We have recently negotiated an out of court settlement of a Bridgend compensation claim.

 Our client was walking near her home on a new housing development in Broadlands, Bridgend when she tripped as a result of a pothole at the edge of the pavement.
 She fell and suffered injury, requiring medical treatment at The Princess of Wales Hospital.
 We therefore agreed to take on her compensation claim on a no win, no fee basis.